 The RR-3 zone contains one single-family home.
-The RR-3 zone was initially established to annex a parcel once owned by the Washington Suburban Sanitary Commission; that parcel has since been re-zoned.
-The minimum RR3 lot size, specified by the Zoning Ordinance, is 20,000 square feet and is reflective of the minimum lot area requirements of Montgomery County's R200 zoning designation.
-This Plan does not recommend any changes to the permitted land uses, or the existing standards for minimum lot size, building coverage, set-backs, and heights for the RR-3 zone.
+The RR-3 zone was initially established to annex a parcel once-owned by the Washington Suburban Sanitary Commission(Parcel 360 in 1992, 1.579 acres); that parcel has since been purchased by a developer, subdivided, and rezoned.
+The RR-3 zone was used for annexing a second parcel (Parcel 291 in 1995, 0.95 acres) and that parcel remains as the only property in the RR-3 zone.
+In February 2020, the Town Council modified the RR-3 minimum lot size standards to support subdivision of this property with retention of the existing home.
+The minimum RR3 lot size, specified by the Zoning Ordinance, is 20,000-13,900 square feet-and is reflective of the minimum lot area requirements of Montgomery County's R200 zoning designation.
+This Plan does not recommend any changes to the permitted land uses, or the existing standards for minimum lot size, building coverage, setbacks, and heights for the RR-3 zone.